phol/docs/content/en/docs/install-locally/index.md

 ### Troubleshooting

-For issues installing Hugo Extended, [ask the Hugo community](https://discourse.gohugo.io).
+For issues installing or using Hugo Extended and its dependencies, [ask the Hugo community](https://discourse.gohugo.io).

 ## Download a Template